Neutrino mass observables and non-Hermitian version of Type-I seesaw model: Neutrino mass from non-Hermitian extension of neutral fermionic Lagrangian

-In this section, we summarize the important results of \cite{Alexandre:2015kra} related to neutrino masses coming from a non-Hermitian Yukawa model.
-And then we generalize it for three generation case.
-In the SM the terms involving Yukawa interactions of fermions with the Higgs field are gauge invariant and Hermitian.
-Adding right-handed neutrinos, $N_R$'s one per generation to the SM the Lagrangian for the lepton sector is given as
+In this section, we summarize the important results related to neutrino masses coming from a non-hermitian Higgs-Yukawa model.
+And then calculate the masses for three generation case.
+Adding right-handed neutrinos, $N_R$'s one per generation to the SM the Lagrangian for the lepton sector the nonhermitian neutrino Yukawa sector is given as,